MarkScedra/Crash-2/README.md

 A: Absolutely!
 *   For simple suggestions, create an [issue](https://github.com/MarkScedra/Crash-2/issues) or let us know on the [Discord](https://discord.gg/4en3SpWtJg).
 *   For simpler submissions like textures, models, buildings, or other small files, you can send those to us and we can do the implementation work for you (if approved).
-*   For anything more complicated like full game mechanics, complex scripts, or large-scale config adjustments, you can submit a [pull request](https://github.com/MarkScedra/Crash-2/pulls) on Github.
+*   For anything more complicated like full game mechanics, complex scripts, or large-scale config adjustments, you can submit a [pull request](https://github.com/MarkScedra/Crash-2/pulls) on GitHub.
 See our [Contributing Guide](https://github.com/MarkScedra/Crash-2?tab=contributing-ov-file) for information about setting up the modpack dev environment on your computer.

 ### Q: Do you have a roadmap/list of planned updates?

-A: Yes, the most up to date roadmap is in [our discord](https://discord.gg/nP9jaNze8e).
+A: Yes, the most up-to-date roadmap is in [our discord](https://discord.gg/nP9jaNze8e).
 I have many plans for the future of this modpack and the roadmap details the next 6-8 major updates.
 Feel free to let me know what you think and what you think the future of this modpack should include.

 ______________________________________________________________________